Tirol Austria Travel Guide

 Hall in Tirol: (approx. 15-20 min by train/bus from Innsbruck) – A historic medieval town, charming pedestrian zone, and mint museum.

-Rattenberg: (approx. 45 min by train from Innsbruck) – Austria's smallest town, famous for glass production and medieval charm.
+Rattenberg: (approx. 45 min on the train from Innsbruck) – Austria's smallest town, famous for glass manufacturing and medieval charm.
 Seefeld in Tirol: (approx. 30-40 min by train from Innsbruck) – A popular plateau resort known for cross-country skiing, hiking, and a picturesque lake.

 Choose the best transport for your day trip from Innsbruck.